rebelsky/csc207c/_labs/mergesort.md

 ## Invariants, revisited

-Draw a picture of the invariants.
+Sketch a picture of the invariants.
 It should look something like the following (with variable names instead of the X's, and notes about the content of the different sections of the arrays).

 ```text
 +---   ---+---------+---------+---------+---------+---   ---+